EuanBradley20/EuanBradley20.github.io/index.md

   </div>
   <div class="column" style="background-color:#8D99AE;">
     <h2>1 Year!</h2>
     <p>This weeks quiz marks the official 1 year anniversary of this fantastic group of people coming together to relieve some lockdown stress.
-Along the way, we've lost members and gained new ones.
+Along the way, we've had members leave and we've gained new ones.
 Let's celebrate how we're all doing great a YEAR on and here's to the quizzes of the future!</p>
   </div>
   <div class="column2" style="background-color:#EDF2F4;">
     <h2>Total Wins</h2>